Chapter 1 - General

 3. Those individuals who rent tie-down spots in that area.

 t.
-Storing motor vehicles, boats, trailers, construction equipment (unless in the process of construction), on the airport is prohibited.
+Storing motor vehicles, boats, trailers, or construction equipment (unless in the process of construction) on the airport is prohibited.
 These vehicles may be ticketed by the Kalispell Police Department.

 300.2 Construction on Airport:

 a.
 Any construction or alteration taking place on the airport property shall be performed in compliance with an approved building permit issued by the City of Kalispell and approved by the Airport Manager.

 b.
 Construction vehicles must comply with a strict set of guidelines issued with the Building Permit or Contract.

 c.
 Before any construction is permitted on the Airport, the contractor must file an FAA Form 7640 with the appropriate FAA office.
 The Airport Manager will provide an Airport Layout Plan for applicant's use.